-We had cash and cash equivalents of \$48.2 million, as of March 31, 2020.
-Based on current plans including related estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses, we believe that existing cash and cash equivalents, together with second quarter net proceeds from sales of common stock pursuant to the 2019 Sales Agreement with Jefferies LLC, will enable us to fund planned operating expenses, debt service obligations and capital expenditure requirements into the first quarter of 2021.
-This estimate is subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, an expected rebound in cataract surgeries beginning in the third quarter, the revenues and expenses associated with the commercialization of DEXTENZA, variable expense reductions, the pace of our research and clinical development programs, and other aspects of our business.
-While it is difficult to predict the extent or duration of the impact of the global COVID-19 pandemic on future financial results, the COVID-19 pandemic has disrupted, and is expected to continue to adversely effect, our operations and has significantly affected revenue in the second quarter.
-We have based our estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
-We will need to raise additional capital to support our ongoing operations.
+We believe that our existing cash and cash equivalents of \$209.4 million as of March 31, 2021 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
+This estimate is based on our current operating plan which includes estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses.
+These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, the revenues and expenses associated with the commercialization of DEXTENZA, the pace of our research and clinical development programs, and other aspects of our business.
+We have based our estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect and would therefore need to raise additional capital to support our ongoing operations or adjust our plans accordingly.
 See "-Liquidity and Capital Resources."